 Rice cultivation originated in China over 4,000 years and spread all over Asia.
 Rice today is not only a major cereal crop in the region but also a way of life.
-It contributes about 40 to 70 percent of the population's total calorie intake.
-Therefore, sustained production and increased productivity of rice is critical for food and nutritional security in Asia.

-Now a “peer reviewed “ study says production of rice—the world's most important crop for ensuring food security and addressing poverty—will be thwarted as temperatures increase in rice-growing areas with continued 'climate change'.
+"the world's most important crop for ensuring food security and addressing poverty—will be thwarted as temperatures increase in rice-growing areas with continued 'climate change'.

 The net impact of projected temperature increases will be to slow the growth of rice production in Asia.
 Rising temperatures during the past 25 years have already cut the yield growth rate by 10-20 percent in several locations.
 Applying typical global warmist tactics, they refuse to shed light whether there are other locations in the world where the reverse trend applies!